raspberrypi/documentation/faqs/README.md

 The Raspberry Pi is built from commercial chips which are qualified to different temperature ranges; the LAN9514 (LAN9512 on older models with 2 USB ports) is specified by the manufacturers as being qualified from 0°C to 70°C, while the SoC is qualified from -40°C to 85°C. You may well find that the board will work outside those temperatures, but we're not qualifying the board itself to these extremes.

 You should not need to use a heatsink, as the chip used in the Raspberry Pi is equivalent to one used in a mobile phone, and should not become hot enough to require any special cooling.
 However, depending on the case you are using and the overclocking settings, you might find a heatsink to be advantageous.
 We do recommend the use of a heatsink if you are overclocking the Pi 3 Model B. Of course, if you just like the look of one, you will not hurt the Raspberry Pi by placing an appropriately-sized heatsink on it.

-### What hardware interfaces does it have?

-Depending on the model, the Raspberry Pi has either 40 or 26 dedicated GPIO pins.
-In all cases, these include a UART, an I2C bus, a SPI bus with two chip selects, I2S audio, 3V3, 5V, and ground.
-The maximum number of GPIOs can theoretically be indefinitely expanded by making use of the I2C or SPI bus.

-There is also a dedicated CSI-2 camera port for the [Raspberry Pi camera](https://www.raspberrypi.org/products/), and a DSI display port for the [Raspberry Pi LCD touchscreen display](https://www.raspberrypi.org/products/raspberry-pi-touch-display/).

-### Why is there no real-time clock?

-The expectation is that non-network-connected units will have their clocks updated manually at startup.
-Adding an RTC is surprisingly expensive once you have factored in batteries, area, and components, and would have pushed us above our target price.
-You can add one yourself using the GPIO pins if you'd like an interesting electronics project.

-### Can I use a Pi for audio or video input?

-Not by itself: there is no audio or video (HDMI/composite) IN capability on the Pi.
-You can add third-party boards to add this sort of functionality.
-Ther Pi has a camera interface that can record video from the [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/camera-module-v2/).

 <a name="software"></a>
 ## Software